aprettyloner/Object-Detection-on-Thermal-Images/README.md

 #### Consulting ideas on which this project could be forked to for real-word use cases:

-- Object Classification in Thermal Images using Convolutional Neural Networks for Search and Rescue Missions with Unmanned Aerial Systems.
+- Object Classification in Thermal Images using Convolutional Neural Networks for Search and Rescue Missions with Unmanned Aerial Systems

-- Defense and Aerospace: Detecting IDEs in live combat war zones.\
+- Defense and Aerospace: Detecting IDEs in live combat war zones

-- Autonmous Cars or Drones.
+- Autonmous Cars or Drones

-- Electrical grid monitoring.
+- Electrical grid monitoring